robotframework/SeleniumLibrary/test/README.rst

 some tests fail.

-It is posisble to pass Robot Framework command line arguments to the test exection as a last arguments to the `run_tests.py` command.
+It is possible to pass Robot Framework command line arguments to the test execution as a last arguments to the `run_tests.py` command.
 Example arguments like --test, --suite, --include and --exclude may be used to configure acceptance test execution.